interactive-inc/open-notion/.github/instructions/file.md.instructions.md

 - Do not use asterisks
 - Do not use numbers in headings
 - Insert blank lines before and after headings
-- Do not use apostrophes (for instance: Do not)